Telluride is considered one of Colorado’s best ski resorts and one of the best in the country—and for good reason.

 - Lumiere Hotel: Stay here for luxury in a boutique-style resort with ski-in/ski-out access to the mountain.
 Lumiere Hotel has a variety of styles of rooms to pick from, including high-end, five-bedroom residences.
 The hotel also has a pool, hot tub and sauna to relax in after a day on the mountain.
 To simplify your skiing experience, the hotel offers a ski valet and equipment rentals on site.

-- Madeline Hotel and Residences: Stay at Telluride's only Four Diamond, full-service hotel right in the heart of Mountain Village.
+- Madeline Hotel and Residences: Stay at Telluride's Four Diamond, full-service hotel right in the heart of Mountain Village.
 This luxury resort offers ski-in/ski-out access, a full-service ski valet, a spa and more.
 Guests even can earn two free lift tickets to Telluride.
 This hotel was named among the Top 10 Hotels in the West by Conde Nast Traveler readers.

 - The Peaks Resort and Spa: The ski-in/ski-out resort just 10 minutes via gondola from Telluride is perched at 9,500 feet above sea level surrounded by the mountains.
 In the summer, it also offers golf access.
 The Peaks has an on-site, full-service spa and salon, plus a fitness center, fitness classes, a pool (with an indoor waterslide), Roman tubs, hot tubs, saunas and more.